Environmental

 on the NW coast of Madagascar and Mozambique Channel.

-to rehabilitation work for the road between the urban districts
+work for the road between the urban districts of Anosy and Ansijato

-of Anosy and Ansijato in Antananarivo.
-The study includes a baseline
+in Antananarivo.
+The study included a baseline evaluation, analysis

-evaluation, analysis of potential impacts and proposed mitigation
+of potential impacts and proposed mitigation measures with an emphasis

-measures with an emphasis upon social and economic issues for the
+upon social and economic issues for the residential and commercial

-residential and commercial interests.
-This preliminary EA study
+interests.
+This preliminary EA study was integrated with an engineering

-an international French engineering company.
+feasibility study managed by an international French engineering

-Resource Economic and Socio-Economic Evaluation of the Crayfish
+Socio-Economic Evaluation of the Crayfish Industry, Madagascar

 International Financing Corporation (IFC)/ The World Bank &

-and economic impacts upon dependent fishing communities.
+impacts upon dependent fishing communities.

-ILO Conference addressing Creation and Development of Small Scale
+ILO Conference Addressing Creation and Development of Small-Scale

-Commercial Agricultural Enterprises in the Indian Ocean
+Commercial Agricultural Enterprises in the Indian Ocean (2001)

 International Labour Office (ILO), Geneva & CTA.
-2001.
-M. Healy
+The consultant

 was a key speaker outlining the importance of environmental management